BilalGH2005/E-Commerce/README.md

 ## 📌 Project

 **Stylish**
-Is a Flutter e-commerce app (portfolio project) built with Flutter + Supabase.
-Clean UI for browsing, filtering and buying clothes.
+is a Flutter e-commerce app (portfolio project) built with Flutter + Supabase.
+Clean UI for browsing, filtering, and buying clothes.

 ---